 The Roman Catholic Bible has 27 books in the New Testament and 46 books in the Old Testament.
 Start reading the Bible with The Gospel of Mark because it is easy, short and historical.

-We pray the Bible.
-Prayer is a conversation with God, the Virgin Mary or the saints, and the Church recommends we pray often because prayer strengths the recognition of the presence of God and draws us closer to Him.
+Pray the Bible.
+Prayer is a conversation with God, the Virgin Mary or the saints, and the Church recommends we pray often because prayer strengths the recognition of God’s presence and draws us closer to Him.